 - Community Garden Leader: Lead the effort to plant, maintain and harvest a garden on township property.
 Recruit and coordinate volunteer efforts.
 Growing season time commitment.
 Will be supported by township and local Unity Garden organization.
 No experience needed.

-- Park Planning Participant: Help plan for a variety of improvements at Harris Township Park and Elm Road Pedestrian Park.
+- Park Planning Participant: Provide ideas for ongoing improvements at both township parks.
 Seeking people interested in sports, leisure activities, wildlife, children, plant life, cycling and other outdoor activity.
 Or just people with the gift of vision.
 Passion for the community required.
 Somewhat flexible time commitment in 2015.

-- Grounds Clean-up: Pick up litter at any of four township properties: Harris Township Park, Elm Road Pedestrian Park, Salem Cemetery, and Harris Prairie Cemetery.
+- Grounds Clean-up: Pick up litter at any of four township properties: both parks, Salem Cemetery, and Harris Prairie Cemetery.
 It doesn’t have to feel like work.
-Walking the 1 mile perimeter of Harris Township Park with a garbage bag in hand can be good for you, and even a bit fun!
+Walking the 1 mile perimeter of Harris Township Park at Brummitt Road with a garbage bag in hand can be good for you, and even a bit fun!
 No experience needed.
 Flexible time commitment.
 Garbage bags provided.

 - Communications: Help the township reach residents by crafting marketing messages, authoring a newsletter, taking pictures, utilizing social media, building partnerships, or any creative approach.
 This is a great opportunity to gain experience you can show off later.